 Enter new role’s name and click on “Add User Type” button.

-In example given below, users with newly created “New Custom Role” will only be able to see reports from assigned tasks – they won’t be able to edit tasks, assign new users etc.).
+In the example given below, users with newly created “New Custom Role” will only be able to see reports from assigned tasks – they won’t be able to edit tasks, assign new users etc.).
 You can edit created roles at any time.

 Assigning regular time tracking roles